 Here is some context: as I was planning to launch my Data Lake consulting business, which is now launched, I was looking for a place to store and share prototypes, which need to be queried from Tableau with high performance.
 Cloud databases offer the flexibility in terms of capacity, performance, pricing and portability that I was looking for.

-The leaders in that field, AWS and Azure, offer a lot of solutions, but I decided to take a closer look at Snowflake, not only because it is a hot startup, but also because it promises Uncompromising simplicity, read: no need for a DB Admin!
+The leaders in that field, AWS (learn more about aws cloud monitoring here) and Azure, offer a lot of solutions, but I decided to take a closer look at Snowflake, not only because it is a hot startup, but also because it promises Uncompromising simplicity, read: no need for a DB Admin!
 I consider that feature a huge advantage over Redshift, which takes quite some technical skills to get even started…

 My experience testing the platform proved that that specific promise of easy administration is met, even though that simplicity does not extend to the overall experience.
 To put it another way, Snowflake is not Citizen Analyst ready yet, but with a bit of tweaking, and the research I will share below, it comes pretty close!